BernStrom/Intro-Component-with-Sign-Up-Form/README.md

 Thanks for checking out this project.

-This project was built on HTML5, CSS3 and ES6 Vanilla JavaScript.
+This project was built on HTML5, CSS3 and ES6+ vanilla JavaScript.

 ## Introduction